For More Information

 Effective April 24, 2013, new investment fund options will be available.

-In case you missed a Workshop, an on demand workshop:
+If you missed a Workshop, you can view an on demand workshop here:

 The following questions are designed to help you understand the changes to the Brandeis University Retirement Plan.
 Please also refer to the Fund Change Transition Guide that was sent to your home address.
 It includes details about these changes and key considerations based on your investment needs and preferences.

 There are two key changes that we’re making to the Brandeis University Retirement Plan.